 Yes, UV rays do affect tanning, but the way it does depends on your skin type.
 In general, sun exposure increases melanin production in you skin cells, which leads to a darker tan.
 However, because some types of melanin are more dangerous than others (pigmentary melanoma is the most likely type to occur in the skin), most dermatologists recommend protecting your skin when you’re going out in the sun.

-If you have fair skin, wearing protective clothing and avoiding the sun between the hours of 11 a.m. and 3 p.m. will help you avoid burning and damage to your skin cells.
+If you have fair skin, wearing protective clothing and avoiding the sun between the hours of 11 a.m. and 3 p.m. will help you avoid burning and damage to your skin.

-If you have darker skin tones, such as olive or dark-skinned individuals, you may be able to get a deeper tan while still staying out of the sun during peak exposure times.
+If you have darker skin tones, such as olive or dark-skinned individuals, you may be able tor get a tan without burning while still staying out of the sun during peak exposure times.

 How to reduce UV exposure?

-There are a few steps you can take to reduce your UV exposure at home:
+There are a few steps you can take to reduce your at home:

 First, take care when selecting products for your home.
 Choose products that have fewer ingredients and are dye-free.